Sex Addiction therapy: Stop suffering and Treat it!

 What Are the Most Common Types of Sex Addiction?

-When it comes to sex addiction, distinct categories don't exist.
-However, sex addiction is able to come in a multitude of forms.
-An individual can suffer from multiple forms of sex addiction at a time.
-The different forms of sex addiction are as follows:
+When it comes to sexually compulsive behavior, distinct categories don't exist.
+It presents however, in a multitude of forms and can manifest in an individual in several ways.
+The different forms of sexual addiction are as follows:

 - Masturbation and fantasy